Riey/kime/README.md

 ### Arch Linux

-you can install from AUR package [kime](https://aur.archlinux.org/packages/kime) for latest release, or [kime-git](https://aur.archlinux.org/packages/kime-git) if you want to build from source.
+you can install from AUR package [kime](https://aur.archlinux.org/packages/kime) for latest release or [kime-git](https://aur.archlinux.org/packages/kime-git) if you want to build from source.

 ### Debian